rainy-103/Label-Guided-Foreground-Enhancement-for-Low-Light-ISTD/README.md

-# Label-Guided Foreground Enhancement for Low-Light IRTD
+# Label-Guided Foreground Enhancement for Low-Light ISRTD

 Label-Guided Foreground Enhancement for Low-Light Infrared Small Target Detection is a low-light infrared small target detection framework proposed by Dr. Wenjun Zhou and his collaborators.
 This repository contains the PyTorch implementation of the method from the paper **"Label-Guided Foreground Enhancement for Low-Light Infrared Small Target Detection"**.